imagineeeinc/Amethyst/README.md

 3. Click Continue
 4. Authorize it
 5. Go to the server and run `/help`

+### Downside to using community version
+- Sometime shutdowns for maintenance, testing and upgrading
+- not always up to date
+- Slower on average (depends on the distance between hot servers and discord servers)

+It is recommended to deploy your own unless you are not a developer.
 ## Deploying your own instance
 Deploying your own bot instance is simple as hosting it on any cloud provider.